Cloudflare Strategic Partners Panel Episode 2: PacketFabric

 Yep.
 What, what about the, what about the security part of the VPN?

-Cause it's not, it's not like, it's not just a tunnel, if you will, it's like it's encrypted.
+Because it's not, it's not like, it's not just a tunnel, if you will, it's like it's encrypted.

-And the fact is, is that, I mean, I don't know, we're going into conspiracy theory territory here, but there is no such thing as an SSL as a, as a real secure SSL certificate, at least from me who comes from the paranoid security background and knowing what goes on with various governments.
+And the fact is, is that, I mean, I don't know, we're going into conspiracy theory territory here, but there is no such thing as an SSL as a, as a real secure SSL certificate, at least from me, who comes from the paranoid security background and knowing what goes on with various governments.

-So, uh, any traffic that runs over the Internet, you should, I mean, you know, that it, it is for a fact offloaded to somebody to analyze.
+So any traffic that runs over the Internet, you should, I mean, you know, that it, it is for a fact offloaded to somebody to analyze.

 That is just the way the world works.
 Whereas Packet Fabric is a fully private network.

 There is nobody that sniffs our traffic.
 Don't worry.

 I'm the, given the nature of Cloudflare customers and just people interested, I can assure you many Cloudflare TV viewers are in the same camp.

-Um, okay.
-But there is still like, and we're getting short of time, but I, I mentioned this.
+I'm in good company then.
+Yeah.
+Okay.
+But there is still like, and we're getting short of time, but I'm interested in this.

 So like, say I established Packet Fabric, but then if I still want, like, if I still want to be assured that no one's saying Packet Fabric or anyone else can look at my data, do I still put a VPN on both sides of that?

-But it's now more reliable because it's over a private network or like a VPN, like certainly, um, you could do that.
+But it's now more reliable because it's over a private network or like what?

+A VPN, like certainly you could do that.
 You could put a VPN over it and it's going to be much more reliable because it's over a private network.

-Like, you know, I mentioned before a lot of the world governments and, you know, people who benefit from this sort of data.
+Like, you know, I mentioned before a lot of the world governments and, you know, people who benefit from this sort of data, but it requires things like fiber taps and, you know, relatively expensive devices.

-So I know that I have some pretty extreme views on this.
+And like I said, I do come from the crazy old security world.
+So, I know that I have some pretty extreme views on this.

 Okay, cool.
-Um, all right.
+All right.
 We're getting short on time.
-It looks like two minutes by my count.

-Um, so let me just sum up with a couple of things.
+Looks like two minutes by my count.
+So, let me just sum up with a couple of things.

 So, you know, who is this for?

-And this, you know, being like, you know, the partnership and cloud from, from my point of view, anyone who is interested in magic transit and, um, you know, part of that conversation will be how will you connect your infrastructure to Cloudflare's edge?
+And this, you know, being like, you know, the partnership and Cloudflare, from my point of view, anyone who is interested in magic transit, and, you know, part of that conversation will be how will you connect your infrastructure to Cloudflare's edge?

-And, you know, uh, depending on your level of security and performance and reliability requirements, private network interconnection is probably going to be for you, Packet Fabric, you know, great option.
+And, you know, depending on your level of security and performance and reliability requirements, private network interconnection is probably going to be for you.

 And if you're already particularly on the Packet Fabric network, then it's super easy.